 Personal loan maximum tenure

-It’s important to strike a balance and choose a comfortable loan tenure that allows you to make affordable monthly payments without excessive interest outflows.
+It is important to strike a balance and choose a comfortable loan tenure that allows you to make affordable monthly payments without excessive interest outflows.
 Responsible repayment behaviour can also have a positive impact on your credit score.

 Personal loan minimum tenure

 The minimum tenure for a personal loan usually ranges from 10 to 12 months, with some lenders even offering a 3-month option.
 Just like the maximum loan tenure, the minimum loan tenure also varies among lenders.
-Before opting for a shorter loan tenure, it’s essential to calculate your financial commitments.
+Before opting for a shorter loan tenure, it is essential to calculate your financial commitments.

 Personal loan maximum tenure vs personal loan minimum tenure